SpokeyWheeler/informix-text-exporter/README.md

 Configuration File Layout:

 [metricname]

-HELP put your help line for metricname here
+HELP put the help line for metricname here
-TYPE
+TYPE put the data type for metricname here
+DATABASE name of the database to run your SQL against here SQL select goes here

 [end of metricname]